ImmutableVariable/learnityourself/docs/python/05-oop/02-classes-objects.md

 ### 2. Class Methods

-Methods that operate on the class itself, not an instance.
-Defined using the `@classmethod` decorator and take `cls` (the class) as their first parameter.
+Methods that are related to the class but don't operate on instances are defined using the `@classmethod` decorator.

 ```python
 @classmethod